 vii) decreased recovery time, for example undertaking the activity in the evenings and weekends as well as during the day.

-viii) undertaking a movement that is known to be particularly stressful for example walking up or down stairs puts the knee under much more stress than walking on a flat surface.
+viii) undertaking a movement that is known to be particularly stressful for example walking down stairs puts the knee under much more stress than walking on a flat surface.

 ix) undertaking a movement that has previously caused you some pain.

 x) repeating behaviour that previously led to an injury.